Compute

 CCE allows you to connect to an existing load balancer when creating an ingress.

-• Existing dedicated load balancers must be the application type (HTTP/HTTPS) supporting private networks (with a private IP).
+• An existing dedicated load balancer must be of the application type (HTTP/HTTPS) and support private networks (with a private IP address).

 If the cluster version is 1.23 or later, the YAML file configuration is as follows: